CanonicalLtd/maas-docs/en/api.md

    -   vid:&lt;vid-integer&gt;:

    Match a subnet on a VLAN with the specified
    VID.
 Valid values range from 0 through 4094 (inclusive).
-An untagged VLAN can be specified by using the value "0".

    -   vlan:&lt;vlan-spec&gt;: